adamscott/godot-website/collections/_release_4_4/entry-general-editor-gdscript-tooltips.md

 title: "GDScript tooltips"
 blockquote: "Did you know..."
 text: |
   Hovering over functions, variables, classes, etc. in the GDScript editor will now greet you with a tooltip pop-up containing further information from the integrated documentation.
 This includes any notes you have written yourself using the new documentation system.

+  UIDs will show a human-readable path on hover.
 contributors:
   - name: Danil Alexeev
     github: dalexeev